Turkey Tail Mushroom Benefits: No Fowl, All Gut Health

 Don’t worry, a wild turkey wasn’t harmed in the consumption of turkey tail mushroom.
 It’s so named because it fans out remarkably like a turkey’s tail.

 It’s said that ancient Chinese Taoists were especially impressed with turkey tail’s ability to grow almost anywhere, especially on pine, a tree notorious for its antifungal properties.
 Clearly, they thought, any mushroom that can thrive in such an unwelcoming environment must possess some pretty epic benefits.

 And clearly, they were they right.

-Think of turkey tail’s prebiotic and antioxidant support as your daily probiotic’s BFF.
+Think of turkey tail’s prebiotic and antioxidant properties as a daily guard for your gut.
 Separate, they’re great.
 Together, they’re a dream team, keeping your gut flora thriving so you can feel your best.
-A well-balanced gut (with well-balanced and well-fed “good bugs”) could support energy, immune function and full body wellbeing.
+A well-balanced gut doesn’t just affect your digestive system.
+It supports full body well-being, including your immune system.